 A price gap may form due to several reasons.
 Sometimes, an exchange fails to timely obtain the information on how a price is changing.
 This results in blank spaces on a chart.
 However, traders are more interested in situations when a gap occurs due to “natural” reasons.
 This is when we can talk about a drastic change taking place in the market.

 Such gaps mostly occur between trading sessions.
 Why?
 Suppose, a major news release is published after an exchange has already closed.
 Once the exchange opens the next day, the news causes a sharp rise or fall in a price.
 As a result, we see up or down gaps on a chart.
 As mentioned earlier, a gap may occur due to technical failures in the operation of an exchange.
-For example, you may spot a technical gap on M1 chart, especially if you’re trading tick charts.
+For example, you may spot a technical gap on the M1 chart, especially if you’re trading tick charts.
 Technical gaps have nothing to do with the market situation and must be therefore ignored.

 How to interpret Forex gaps